Delving Deep into the Histology of the Proximal Convoluted Tubule (PCT)

 2. The Apical Brush Border: Maximizing Surface Area

 The apical brush border is arguably the most distinctive feature of the PCT.
-This structure is composed of numerous densely packed microvilli, projecting from the luminal surface of the epithelial cells.
+In practice, this structure is composed of numerous densely packed microvilli, projecting from the luminal surface of the epithelial cells.
 These microvilli dramatically increase the surface area available for reabsorption, making it an essential component for efficient uptake of solutes and water.
 The glycocalyx, a layer of glycoproteins and glycolipids, coats the microvilli, further enhancing the absorptive capacity.
 The enzymes embedded within this glycocalyx play a role in the digestion and processing of substances before they are reabsorbed.

 3. Basolateral Membrane Infoldings: Enhancing Transport Efficiency